Privacy policy

 • When you create an event

-When you, as an organizer, create a call for artists on our platform, we collect various pieces of information from you that may include personal data.
+When you, as an organizer, create an Open Call on our platform, we collect various pieces of information from you that may include personal data.
 These include:

 • Name of the event for which you are searching for artists/projects